camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Performance or network error
 ----------------------------

-For performance and proxy issues make sure that all internal URLs in the config file use localhost (use ``curl "http://localhost/<path>" --header Host:<server_name>`` to test it).
+For performance and proxy issues, make sure that all internal URLs in the config file use localhost (use ``curl "http://localhost/<path>" --header Host:<server_name>`` to test it).

-Tilecloud chain
+TileCloud chain
 ...............

 Points to check with TileCloud chain:

 * Disabling metatiles should be avoided.
 * Make sure that ``empty_metatile_detection`` and ``empty_tile_detection`` are configured correctly.
-* Make sure to not generate tiles with a higher resolution than in the raster sources.
+* Make sure to not generate tiles with a resolution higher than the one in the raster sources.